scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 ## UTXO

-A utxo is a standalone representation of a transaction output.
+A UTXO is a standalone representation of a transaction output.

 ### What UTXO Contains